-Aurora Centre is a single-story, community shopping centre, located on 26 acres of land in Aurora, which was constructed in 1996 and 1997, with 20,000 square feet added in 2009, and an additional 22,000 square feet added in 2010.
-The centre is anchored by Sobeys, Canadian Tire and a Cineplex multi-screen theatre and has a stand-alone PetSmart.
+Aurora Centre is a single-storey, community shopping centre, located on 26 acres of land in Aurora, which was constructed in 1996 and 1997, 2005, 2009 and with 15,000 square feet recently added in 2017.
+The centre is anchored by Sobeys, Canadian Tire and a Cineplex multi-screen theatre and has a stand-alone GoodLife and PetSmart.
 There is further expansion potential on the site.